 After we treat you for gum disease with a scaling and root planing procedure, it is important that you brush and floss frequently.
 We may also prescribe a prescription-strength mouthwash to help keep the bacteria out of your mouth.
 If you cannot brush your teeth right after eating, we suggest that you at least rinse your mouth out with water to remove any loose debris.

 Most importantly, keep up your dental cleanings.
 Even if you think everything is fine and you show no signs of gum disease, let our expert dentists decide for you.
 Our cleanings are gentle and non-invasive.
 You do not have to worry about discomfort or pain – our dentists work with a level of gentles that puts everyone at ease.
+It is also equally important to get oral cancer screenings to have advanced knowledge of your overall oral health.

 If you worry about your periodontal health, call McDonald DDS at (469) 649-0699 to schedule your appointment for our quality periodontal care.
 Ask us questions or make your next appointment.
 We look forward to serving you.